 The love triangle in this movie touched our hearts, but did you notice that Anjali (Kajol) who was in love with her best friend Rahul (Shahrukh Khan), never realized that her best friend was neither a good lover nor a good friend.
 He never understood her feelings.
 Even though a new girl Tina (Rani Mukherjee) on the campus understood Anjali’s feelings, but Rahul still remained blinded to them.
 But, suddenly, one fine day when he sees Anjali in an Indian outfit, he is in love with her!

 Even though Rahul never understood her feelings, Anjali chose Rahul over Prem (Salmaan Khan).
 Why lady why?

-I don’t get why people find this movie romantic?
-Maddy (R. Madhavan) was basically a stalker who was behind Reena (Dia Mirza) since the time he saw her.
+I don’t understand why people find this movie romantic.
+Maddy (R. Madhavan) was essentially a stalker who pursued Reena (Dia Mirza) from the moment he laid eyes on her.
 He pretended to be someone else in the movie and lied to Reena throughout the movie.
 To top it, when he was caught telling lie, he started threatening Reena’s fiancé.
 In the end, we saw that Reena fell in love with Maddy.
 It is sad how, once again, our movie makers made our leading lady fall in love with her stalker!

 #4: Salaam Namaste (2005):

 The movie that introduced the concept of live-in relationship before it was a trend.
 In this movie, we saw Ambar (Preity Zinta) felling in love with Nick (Saif Ali Khan).
 When Ambar got pregnant with Nick’s child, Nick asked her to abort the child, to which Ambar refused and took care of her child all alone.
 Though Nick realizes his mistake towards the end of the movie and got married to Ambar.